 School session and community clinics dates will be shared on Facebook and Twitter – see below.

-Watch the video below and hear all about the flu vaccine nasal spray from Maisie:
+Watch the videos below and hear all about the flu vaccine nasal spray from Maisie, Reggie, Jude, Noah and Oliver:

 Frequently Asked Questions